 “A Mother's Place”, located in the College of Health and Human Services 305, and “A Mother's Place, Too”, located in Atkins Library G38, are spaces that have been set aside specifically for nursing mothers to express breast milk.
 A Medela Symphony breast pump is available for use and collection kits are available for purchase through Human Resources.
 Students can sign up to use “A Mother's Place” (CHHS 305) by contacting Colette Townsend-Chambers at 704-687-7918 or Loraine Ford at 704-687-7919.
 Students can sign up to use “A Mother's Place, Too” (Atkins Library G38) by contacting Cindy Edwards at 704-687-0658 or at firstname.lastname@example.org, or Adeleen Ashley at 704-687-0650 or at email@example.com.

 Atkins Library Family-Friendly Study Room

 The ANSWER Scholarship Family-Friendly Library Room is a designated safe space for adult students and their children (0-12) to thrive educationally.
-The room features an early literacy learning station, two computers, printer, DVD player, and an assortment of children's books &toys.
+The room features an early literacy learning station, two computers, printer, DVD player, and an assortment of children's books and toys.
 Students who have children and are interested in reserving this space for studying must register in advance by completing this form.
 Once registered, reservations for this room can be made on the Atkins Library website.
 The room is secured with swipe access to those registered during their reserved time.